minio/docs/source/reference/minio-mc/mc-rm.rst

          :end-before: end-minio-syntax

       :mc-cmd:`mc rm --force` is required by multiple parameters.
-      :mc-cmd:`mc rm version-id` is mutually exclusive with multiple parameters.
+      :mc-cmd:`mc rm --version-id` is mutually exclusive with multiple parameters.
 See the reference documentation for more information.

 Parameters